 Truth About Probiotics

 Probiotics that must be refrigerated need the cold temperature to keep the good bacteria they contain from dying off in warmer climates.
 What do you think happens though as soon as that probiotic pill enters your mouth where the average body temp is 98.6 degrees?
 How much will make it to the lower part of your digestive tract where it is needed most?

 Not all of it!

 Another equally important fact is that while you need probiotics for good digestive health, you also need a way to get rid of the harmful fungus overgrowth that has caused the problem.
-One or the other is not enough on their own.
+One of the other is not enough on their own.
 There are anti-fungal foods that will help kill off the harmful bacteria.
-I highly recommend eating as many of them as you can for some people though there may be foods on the list that cause digestive upset or that you don’t like.
+I highly recommend eating as many of them as possible for some people though there may be foods on the list that cause digestive upset or that you don’t like.